wenkokke/setup-agda/README.md

 If you find a configuration for this action which builds a legacy version not listed here, please open an issue and include the GitHub workflow.
 You can find the configuration for the current legacy builds in the [build-legacy] workflow.

 [^1]: This version can only be built with Stack.
 Set the input `enable-stack` to build with Stack.
+See [build.yml] for details.

 ## Licenses